 Although COVID-19 has prevented us from traveling with our dogs like we normally would (or boarding them when they can't come along), it's still important to keep your dog up to date on their vaccines.
 Regardless of plans to stay in or venture out, preventative healthcare saves you money, time, and — most importantly — keeps everyone healthy.

-Should I Maintain my Dog's Vaccines During COVID-19?
+Should I Maintain my Dog's Vaccines During the Canine Respiratory Mystery Illness?

 Absolutely!
 Canine diseases like Bordetella, influenza, Lyme, and leptospirosis are out in full force, with no decrease in likelihood, even though we're hanging out more at home.
 In fact, many pets may be enjoying more "social-distancing" activities than usual, like hiking and outdoor walks in the park or visiting the dog park more frequently, increasing their exposure this year.
 And remember, everyday interactions between dogs are still happening.
 They're definitely not wearing masks.